farirpgs/fari-games/data/game-documents/fari-games/charge-rpg.md

 If a character suffers a consequence that you, as a player, don't like, you can choose to resist it.

 Simply tell the GM, "No, I don't think so.
 I'm resisting that."

-The GM then tells you if resisting that consequence negates it completely or simply reduces it.
+The GM then tells you if resisting that consequence negates it completely, or simply reduces it.

+- When negated, the PC is able to avoid the consequence entirely. e.g. they take no `stress`, no `danger clock` is ticked, etc.
+- When reduced, the PC still suffers the consequence, but the effect of that consequence is reduced. e.g. they take 2 stress instead of 3, the danger clock only gets ticked once instead of twice.

 > #### Avoiding vs Reducing Consequences
 >
 > By adjusting which consequences are reduced vs. which are avoided, the GM establishes the overall tone of the game.
 For a more daring game, most consequences will be avoided.
-For a grittier game, most consequences will only be reduced with resistance.
+For a grittier game, most consequences will only be reduced if resisted.

 You'll then make a `Resistance Roll` to see how much momentum your character consumes as a result of their resistance.